cuba-platform/admin-tools-addon/README.md

 in an ad-hoc fashion.
 This component is imported from **CUBA Platform Component - Runtime diagnose**.
 See [Runtime diagnose documentation](https://github.com/mariodavid/cuba-component-runtime-diagnose/blob/master/README.md).

+Notes:
-There is extended class com.haulmont.addon.admintools.core.db.GroovyConsoleExtended, for more details see java doc.
+* There is extended class com.haulmont.addon.admintools.core.db.GroovyConsoleExtended, for more details see java doc.
+* Added an ability for import scripts from zip files

 ## Load Config
 Using the Load Config functionality it is possible upload configuration files and various scripts to a configuration